 6) Dips, dressings, sauces, salsa

 Do you like salad dressings, dips, salsas and sauces?
-Try creating some of your own to liven things up a little.
+Try creating some of your own raw versions to liven things up a little.
 It's not very time consuming or expensive to do.
 Your freshly prepared raw food contains no nasty ingredients that are often found in our supermarket foods.
 Another win!

 7) Make some fun food swaps

 How about substituting some cooked foods for raw ones?
 Sometimes try cauliflower rice instead of rice, (who knew that was so good?) or spiralized courgettes, sweet potato or beetroot instead of pasta?
 Play with your food until you find what combinations suit you is pretty fun and easy.
 Especially when theres no cooking involved.
-Keep it fun and keep on moving forward little by little.
+Keep it fun and keep on moving forward, little by little.

 8) Drink enough water

 Remember to swap your regular drinks for water when you can.
 It's so much better for you and essential to us all.
 Not only does it hydrate you but it gives you energy, flushes out toxins and aids digestion.

 9) Listen to your body

-Eat when you're hungry, find out which plant based raw foods work well for you.
-Are you hungry or do you need a glass of water
+Eat when you're hungry, find out which whole foods work well for you.
+Are you hungry or do you need a glass of water?

 10) Consciously chew your food